With Houston's Theater Scene Dark, the City's Dedicated Arts Advocates Vow to Step Up | PaperCity Magazine

 How These Arts Champions are HelpingBY Shelby Hodge // 05.25.20

-Stages' performance of 'The Fantasticks' was the only production to be performed in The Gordy before the pandemic shut down the performing arts.
+Stages' performance of 'The Fantasticks' was performed in The Gordy before the pandemic shut down the performing arts.
 (Photo by Amitava Sarkar)

 Leigh Smith heads the Houston Arts Alliance which is working to raise funds for unemployed Houston artists.
 (Photo by Katy Anderson)

-Stages Repertory Theatre board chair George Lancaster, in the background an inner tube sculpture by William Cannings.
+Stages board chair George Lancaster, in the background an inner tube sculpture by William Cannings.

 Tenenbaum Jeweler's Tony Bradfield is a trustee of the city's three major performing arts groups and is an avid Astros fan.
 (Photo by Wilson Parish)